DiuNH1710/vn-pharma-insights-pipeline/README.md

-# 🇻🇳 VN-Drugs-Analytics
+# 💊 Real-Time Vietnam Pharma Analytics Pipeline with Airflow, dbt & Superset
-VN-Drugs-Analytics is an end-to-end data analytics pipeline for pharmaceutical registrations in Vietnam.
+This project is an end-to-end data analytics pipeline for pharmaceutical registrations in Vietnam.
 The project utilizes Airflow, PostgreSQL, dbt, and Apache Superset to:

 Schedule and automate data extraction and transformation tasks.